Tbrennan6/IcelandicNow/docs/06_Inflection_II/02_definiteness.md

 Example 5: Hann gleymdi **hinum** bönunum. - (He forgot **the** bananas.)

 ## Attached Hinn
-The attached definite is the one that should be used 99% of the time.
+The attached definite is the one to use 99% of the time.

 To form the attached definite, the corresponding  version of **hinn** is attached to the end of the indefinite noun.
 For most of the forms, this means removing the letter *h* from the word *hinn* and attaching what's left to the noun's end.